shivamkundan/Solar-Smart-Clock/README.md

 ## About

-Shows countdown to civil-twilight, sunrise, and sunset times based on stored unix timestamps.
+Shows countdown to civil-twilight, solar-noon, sunrise, and sunset times based on stored unix timestamps.
 Uses an external real-time clock for WiFi-independent operation.